Are you a skinny guy struggling to gain muscle? Then keep reading. Because today, I will share 25 powerful tips for hardgainers to build muscle mass.

 7. Perform 8-12 Rep Max Training For Muscle Hypertrophy.

 The optimal rep range for muscle growth is 8 to 12 repetitions per set.
-Therefore an 8 to 12-rep max should be performed for any given exercise, to maximise muscle development.
+Therefore an 8 to 12-rep max should be performed for any given exercise, to maximize muscle development.
 This can be done by choosing a weight which fatigues your muscle by the eighth or twelfth rep, respectively.

 In light of this, a 2021 study has just revealed that a 24% increase in bench pressing strength was seen in those who performed 10 weeks of 8-rep max training.
 In contrast, only a 16% increase in bench pressing strength was seen in those who performed 10 weeks of 12-rep max training.